 At InsideUp, we are creating a dynamic online community where you can search for business services, review vendor ratings, and get candid and honest feedback on vendor services.
 Registered members ("members") can rate vendors, provide references, and answer questions from other members.
 To insure accuracy, we allow business vendors to flag ratings and references that may not come from actual customers.
-We also don't release or sell member information, so our members' privacy is protected.

 To protect your privacy, InsideUp has instituted a number of policies that give you information and control:

-- We provide a link to this privacy statement on all pages that ask for personal information.
+- - We provide a link to this privacy statement on all pages that ask for personal information.

-- We will not store or release personal identifying information about you without first obtaining your consent.
+- - We will not store or release personal identifying information about you without first obtaining your consent.

-- We will not knowingly collect or use personal identifying information from children younger than 13.
+- - We will not knowingly collect or use personal identifying information from children younger than 13.

 This privacy statement discloses our practices for the gathering and use of information from visitors to our own websites and from people who register for services that we offer online.